gabebw/vim-rdio/README.md

 ## Development

-The files in `plugin/applescripts` are generated from the files in `source/` directory, because they require minified JS that's easier to generate than hand-code.
+* The `plugin/` directory contains `rdio.vim`, which is not auto-generated, and `plugin/applescripts/`, which is auto-generated
+* The `js/` directory contains JS which is minified as part of the build process
+* The `applescripts/` directory contains files which use Erb to bring in and minify the JS, then are copied to `plugin/applescripts/`.

-To re-generate the files, run `rake`.
+To re-generate the files in `plugin/applescripts/`, run `rake`.
+Don't edit them directly.